kevinchwong/myResearch/src/myCode/nashorn/Readme.md

 - Enable JIT by adding this JVM option: -XX:TieredStopAtLevel=1
 - Precompile the javascript which is repeatedly used.

-## 2. Object binding in Nashron
+## 2. Objects bindings in Nashorn
-- The syntax is completely different in Rhino and Nashron.
+- The syntax is completely different in Rhino and Nashorn.
-- Before ScriptEngine execute eval(script), we need to setup the BINDINGS mapping of this Script Engine.
+- Before ScriptEngine executes eval(), we need to setup the BINDINGS mapping of this Script Engine.
 Basically, this mapping is just a hashmap where "JS variable names" as key and "Java object references" as value.

 - If we use invokeFunction() instead of eval(), we don't need BINDINGS mapping.
 However, we *MUST* define the "function signature" in the javascript and pass the object instance as parameters.